ziyifu225/usbvfiod/docs/developers/guidelines.md

 itself in the foot.
 In such cases, we want to behave like a physical XHCI controller and wrap around.

-If we used normal calculations, the behavior in overflow situations would differ between builds:

-- debug builds crash when an overflow occurs due to inserted overflow checks
-- release build perform wrap-around on overflow
+Explicitly treating the calculations as wrapping aligns the behavior between debug and release builds.